STORDIS/orca_backend/README.md

         docker run --net="host" -d stordis/orca_backend:latest

+Container runs on 0.0.0.0:8000 by default.
 To verify that container has successfully started, try to access http://<server_ip>:8000/admin/ and log in with default user/password- admin/admin which is by default created.

 Thats it, If thats enough, rest of the steps below can be skipped and directly proceed with quick start of [orca_ui](https://github.com/STORDIS/orca_ui), which again is as simple as running a docker container and there discover your topology.
 Else, refer below for more details about build and installation of ORCA backend.

+>__**NOTE:**__Several settings have default values if not overriden by environment variables.
+For more details refer [Configuration](#configuration) section below.

 ## Running orca_backend from source
 ### Install ORCA Backend dependencies